-Our main office is located in The Lodge, located at 1229 Lakeview Dr., Franklin, TN 37067.
-We have employees remotely located in Memphis and Knoxville as well.
+The Tennessee Kids Belong team covers all of Tennessee.
+Our central office is located in The Lodge, located at 1229 Lakeview Dr., Franklin, TN 37067.
+We have employees remotely located in Memphis, Chattanooga and Knoxville.

 How many staff are on your team?

-With 3 full time employees and 5 part time employees, Tennessee Kids Belong works across Tennessee, with an employee in West TN, and one in East TN.
+With 4 full time employees and 4 part time employees, Tennessee Kids Belong works across Tennessee, and has employees in Memphis, Chattanooga and Knoxville.
 To see the best point of contact for your area, visit our staff page: https://www.tnkidsbelong.org/our-staff.